godotengine/godot-docs/tutorials/threads/thread_safe_apis.rst

 Threads
 -------

-Using threads is a common way to balance processing scatter it across CPUs and cores.
+Threads are used to balance processing power across CPUs and cores.
-Godot supports multi threading, but not in the whole engine.
+Godot supports multithreading, but not in the whole engine.

-Below is a list of the areas in Godot and how they can be used with threads.
+Below is a list of ways multithreading can be used in different areas of Godot.

 Global scope
 ------------